Vatin

 Vatin (Ватин; Versecvát) is a village located in the municipality of Vršac, Serbia.
 A border crossing between Serbia and Romania is located in the village.
-The village has a Serb ethnic majority (53.2%) with a sizable Hungarian minority (26.8%) and its population numbering 239 inhabitants (2011 census).
+The village has a Serb ethnic majority (53.2%) with a sizable Hungarian minority (26.8%) and its population numbers 128 inhabitants (2022 census).

 Name

 In Serbian, the village is known as Vatin (Ватин), in Hungarian as Versecvát, and in German as Wattin.

 History

-Bronze Age graves of south Russian steppe nomads was found in the village, as well as 14th century BC duck-shaped vases were found in Vatin.
+Bronze Age graves of south Russian steppe nomads were found in the village, as well as 14th century BC duck-shaped vases.

+Vatin circles

+Just outside the village there are Vatin circles that were estimated to belong to the Vinča culture.